YashviJain-py/Rapido_Cab_Booking_Analysis_Excel_Project/README.md

 The main objective of this project was to practice data cleaning, data transformation, dashboard creation, and business insight generation using Excel.

 ---

+## 📂 Dataset Source

+The dataset used in this project was taken from Kaggle.
+The complete dashboard design, data cleaning, analysis, KPI selection, and visualization were created independently using Excel and Power Query.

+---